-In categorical semantics of linear logic, the exponential modality corresponds to a comonad associating a cocommutative comonoid with every object, see \cite[§1.8.4]{abramsky2011introduction}, \cite{seely1987linear}, \cite[Chapter 12]{Troelstra1992-TROLOL} and \cite{benton1993linear}..
-In terms of the computational interpretation, $\bang$ allows easing the resource usage restrictions: by default any thing can be used exactly ones, but with $\bang$ we can locally address to a particular formula as many times as we want.
-Logically, $\bang$ allows embedding intuitionistic logic into linear logic (and there is a similar result for classical logic as well) and manipulating with duplications and deletions in a restricted way being consistent with the ideology of linear logic.
+In categorical semantics of linear logic, the exponential modality corresponds to a comonad associating a cocommutative comonoid with every object of the underlying symmetric monoidal category, see \cite[§1.8.4]{abramsky2011introduction}, \cite{seely1989linear}, \cite[Chapter 12]{Troelstra1992-TROLOL} and \cite{benton1993linear}.
+In computational terms, $\bang$ allows relaxing the resource usage restrictions: by default anything can be used exactly once, but with $\bang$ we can locally address to a particular formula as many times as we want.
+Logically, $\bang$ allows embedding intuitionistic logic into linear logic and manipulating duplications and deletions in a restricted, localised way.

-Although subexponentials have been already studied quite comprehensively from the aspects of proof theory, linguistics and such topics in applied computer science as epistemic and spatial concurrent constraint programming (see \cite[§7-8]{nigam2017subexponentials}), the semantic aspects of subexponentials have remained overlooked.
-Although such aspects do not play a significant role in developing practical frameworks, the semantic analysis would allow us to equip with subexponentials with a rigorous meaning and also provide the framework with several resource policies within a single system with the denotational semantics.
+Subexponentials have been already studied quite comprehensively from the aspects of proof theory, linguistic applications and such topics in applied computer science as epistemic and spatial concurrent constraint programming (see \cite[§7-8]{nigam2017subexponentials}).
+However, the semantic aspects of subexponentials have remained somewhat overlooked.
+Although such aspects do not play a significant role in developing practical frameworks, the semantic analysis would allow us to equip subexponentials with mathematical content and also provide the framework with several resource policies within a single system with the denotational semantics.